RJPearson94/terraform-provider-twilio/docs/resources/chat_channel.md

 - `created_by` - Who created the chat channel
 - `members_count` - The number of members currently associated with the channel
 - `messages_count` - The number of message currently associated with the channel
-- `date_created` - The date that the channel was created
+- `date_created` - The date in RFC3339 format that the channel was created
-- `date_updated` - The date that the channel was updated
+- `date_updated` - The date in RFC3339 format that the channel was updated
 - `url` - The url of the channel